Basic Etiquette, Common Practices in Nepal

-Nepal is a country of diversity and it's easy to see that a harmonious coexistence is present despite the differences.
-This can be attributed to the respect that different groups have for the customs and traditions of each other and also for the tolerance to the oddities.
-Although the Hindu population amounts to be the highest in the country, Buddhism is seen to bear a heavy influence in the religion.
-Other major religions followed in the country are Islam and Christianity.
+Nepal is diverse, and it's easy to see that harmonious coexistence is present despite the differences.
+This can be attributed to the respective different groups have for the customs and traditions of each other and also for the tolerance of the oddities.
+Although the Hindu population is the highest in the country, Buddhism is seen to have a heavy influence on the religion.
+Other significant religions followed in the country are Islam and Christianity.

-The Nepalese people are friendly and hospitable; however, travel in Nepal would be more pleasant and productive if certain common etiquettes are followed.
-Most people in the trekking routes are familiar with foreigners and are acceptable of the difference in actions between a local and an outsider.
-So following proper etiquette is not mandatory, and does not promise any reward or direct benefit.
-However, it does make people friendly and helpful, adding enjoyable experiences from the hospitable populace.
+The Nepalese people are friendly and hospitable; however, travel in Nepal would be more pleasant and productive if certain standard etiquette were followed.
+Most people on the trekking routes are familiar with foreigners and accept the difference in actions between locals and outsiders.
+So following proper etiquette is not mandatory and does not promise any reward or direct benefit.
+However, it does make people friendly and helpful, adding enjoyable experiences for the hospitable populace.

 Namaste!
-The usual way of greeting someone in Nepal is an instant way to build a rapport.
-You can join your hands together, upright and palms facing each other while greeting in this way.
-It is like saying "Hi" but in a respectful way.
-Shaking hands is often practiced in younger men and women, however often not between the sexes.
-A "Thank you" can be expressed by the Nepali word “dhanyabaad”.
-Generally terms like Dai=older brother, Bhai=younger brother, Didi=older sister and Bahini=younger sister can be used to address people that you meet during your travel.
+The usual way of greeting someone in Nepal is an instant way to build rapport.
+You can join your hands together, upright and palms facing each other while welcoming in this way.
+It is like saying "Hi" but in a respectful manner.
+Shaking hands is often practiced in younger men and women, but not between the sexes.
+A "Thank you" can be expressed by the Nepali word "Dhanyabaad."
+Generally, terms like Dai=older brother, Bhai=younger brother, Didi-older sister, and Bahini-younger sister can be used to address people you meet during travel.
 Though this may sound odd to foreigners, it will make Nepalese people more comfortable and ready to start a conversation.

-If you are participating in a religious ceremony and special occasion such as marriage, proper clothing is expected.
+Proper clothing is expected if you are participating in a religious ceremony or special occasion such as marriage.
 Attending a religious gathering or puja in short dresses may not be suitable in most cases.
-However, foreigners are not expected to dress exactly like the locals attending the ceremonies, so there is no need to go shopping for that single occasion, if you don't feel like it.
+However, foreigners are not expected to dress exactly like the locals regarding the ceremonies, so there is no need to go shopping for that occasion if you don't feel like it.
 Provocative dressing might be taken negatively, especially in rural areas of the country.
-Taking the shoes off outside temples and before entering the kitchen or other rooms in the house of the local people is expected.
+Taking the shoes off outside temples and before entering the kitchen or other rooms in the local people's houses is expected.

 Some more Dos and Don'ts in Nepal

 Nepalese people use the right hand for handshakes, to pass money or food, and for eating.
 The left hand is not considered pious or clean.
-Also drinking water from the same glass is considered dirty and people pour it from above the mouth while drinking from a bottle.
-Dal-bhat is eaten with the right hand but if you feel it is difficult to do so, you can use available cutlery which is quite understandable.
+Also, drinking water from the same glass is considered dirty; people pour it from above their mouth while drinking from a bottle.
+Dal-Bhat is eaten with the right hand, but if you feel it is difficult to do so, you can use available cutlery, which is quite understandable.

 Beggars and street children could be a problem for tourists in Nepal.
-It’s not a sensible thing to give money to children who are begging, as they may use the money to buy drugs.
-Also, a simple "No" would do the job most often to get rid of awkward circumstances.
-It's better to channelize help in cash or kind through trusted organizations working for the poor and the needy.
+Giving money to begging children is not sensible, as they may use it to buy drugs.
+Also, a simple "No" would often do the job to eliminate awkward circumstances.
+It's better to channel help in cash or kind through trusted organizations working for the poor and the needy.